-Join Bonnie Biafore for an in-depth discussion in this video Fast-tracking tasks to shorten a schedule, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video Fast-tracking tasks to shorten a schedule, part of Project Management Foundations: Schedules.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.